verticalgrain/CMSish/readme.md

-#CMSish
+#cmsish

-CMSish is the most simple CMS in the world.
+cmsish is the most simple CMS in the world.

 ###Step 1: Create a google spreadsheet and enter some data.
 Select "File / Publish to the web" and copy the url in the pop-up.